How LF RFID Microchip Enhances Vehicle Anti-Theft Systems

 LF RFID Vehicle Anti-Theft

 As vehicle theft tactics grow increasingly sophisticated, automotive security must stay a step ahead.
-One of the most common modern threats is the relay attack, where thieves use two devices to extend your key’s signal across a distance, tricking the car into thinking the key fob is nearby and unlocking or starting without the owner knowing.
+One of the most common modern threats is the relay attack.
+In a relay attack, thieves use two devices to extend your key’s signal across a distance.
+This can trick the car into thinking the key fob is nearby.
+As a result, the car may unlock or start without the owner knowing.

 LF RFID has been a proven technology that has secured vehicles long before keyless entry became mainstream.
-In practice, relay attacks are significantly harder to pull off because LF RFID operates at a short, localized range, unlike modern keyless entry systems that emit longer-range signals and are more exposed to such attacks.
+In practice, relay attacks are significantly harder to pull off because LF RFID operates at a short, localized range.
+In contrast, modern keyless entry systems emit longer-range signals and are more exposed to such attacks.

-A thief would need to be within centimeters of the key to even capture the signal, which effectively puts them next to the owner, defeating the covert nature of the attack.
+A thief would need to be within centimeters of the key to even capture the signal.
+This requirement effectively puts them next to the owner.
+Therefore, it defeats the covert nature of the attack.

 This is why LF RFID remains a critical line of defense in automotive security, quietly doing its job every time you use your car.